ShubhKulshrestha/React-js/README.md

 # React-js
-This repo contains information about React-js
+This repository contains information about React-js